plantbreeding/BrAPI/Specification/GeneralInfo/Error_Handling.md

 ### Error Handling

 Following the RESTful architecture standard, most errors in BrAPI should be reported back to the client using the appropriate HTTP status code.
 The status codes that BrAPI officially supports are outlined below.
-Any response which does NOT have a 200 status code should have a plain text body with a reasonable error message which can be displayed to a user if necessary.
+Any response which has an error status code (4XX and 5XX) should have a plain text body with a reasonable error message which can be displayed to a user if necessary.

 <table>
 <tr>